Bokjan/wcbot/README.md

 Just `cmake` it.

 # Run
-The final artifact is a executable (built by yourself).
+The final artifact is an executable (built by yourself).
 Assume the executable is `wcbotd`, and there's a config file named `config.json` in the same directory.

 Run as daemon:
 ```bash